Aarhus University Seal

 Tutorial by Eric Griffith at PCMag.

-In case one needs to download a video from Facebook there are several solutions, and also a consideration (besides from ownership and copyright).
+In case one needs to download a video from Facebook there are some considerations (besides from ownership and copyright).

 First of all, videos found on Facebook are very often shared from another online source, e.g. YouTube.
 In order to access the video in the best quality - and as a bonus get background information such as "who, when, and why" - it is recommended to do a search for the original source: Use meaningful search phrases such as video title (if given), topic, named entities (e.g. places, people).
 Do this in your browser using your preferred search engine, and switch to the "videos" category in the search.
-It is highly likely to find a promising result from thumbnails, playing time, and title.
+Often, one can find a promising result from thumbnails, playing time, and title.

-If the original video is found, it can be downloaded using Video Download-Helper, or 4K Video Downloader.
+If the original video is found, it can be downloaded using Video Download-Helper, or Jdownloader2, unless the owner of the original video has specifically protected it.

-You can also edit the video URL in order to get the mobile version which is downloadable, but not in the highest quality (as described in the video tutorial).
+If a video is public and can be downloaded, it is possible to edit the video URL in order to get the mobile version which is downloadable, but not in the highest quality (as described in the video tutorial).

-The fastest solution for getting the video in a better quality without any applications installed will be from using a third party service, such as fdown.net (recommended in the video tutorial from PCMag), or getfvid.com
+The fastest solution for getting the video in a better quality without any applications installed will be from using a third party service, such as fdown.net (recommended in the video tutorial from PCMag).

-Paste the Facebook video URL from the share option (see video tutorial if needed) in either service, and use the download button to save the video file locally.
+Paste the Facebook video URL from the share option (see video tutorial if needed), and use the download button to save the video file locally.

 fdown.net